-BTUs – Or British Thermal Units, measure how much energy your air conditioner uses when removing heat from your home – BTUSs are measured in One-Hour.
+BTUs (British Thermal Units) measure how much energy your air conditioner uses to remove heat from your home over one hour.

-The Level of BTUs in AC Units is an important measurement that will help you determine the kind of air conditioner you need for a home your size.
+The Level of BTUs in AC Units is an important measurement that will help you determine the kind of air conditioner you need for your home size.

-See this AC Sizing Chart to use your square footage and zone location to determine the proper AC for your home.
+Open and follow this AC Sizing Chart to calculate your home’s square footage and zone location, and determine the proper AC unit for your home.

-2) What is the Best Type of Air Conditioner for Your Home?
+2) What is the Best Type of Air Conditioner for My Home?

-- Window AC – (Least Expensive – Limited to One Room)
+- Window Air Conditioner – (Least Expensive – Limited to One Room)

-- Portable AC – (Portable on wheels – Best For Multiple Room Use)
+- Portable Air Conditioner – (Portable on wheels – Best For Multiple Room Use)

 - Mini-Split (Ductless) AC – (Best For Apartments and Large Rooms)